jagenjo/rendeer.js/guides/README.md

 ### The shaders

-Rendeer only comes with a very basic flat shader, if you want to use more interesting shaders you must code them by yourself using the shaders system.
+Rendeer only comes with a very basic flat and phong shader, if you want to use more interesting shaders you must code them by yourself using the shaders system.

 When creating a shader here are some considerations:

 * Global parameters passed to the shader: float u_time
 * Camera parameters: mat4 u_view, mat4 u_viewprojection, mat4 u_mvp
 * Node parameters: mat4 u_model
-* Textures will have "u_" + channel_name + "_texture"
+* Textures will have "u_" + channel_name + "_texture" (like u_color_texture)
 * Other parameters stored in node._uniforms will be passed as they are.

 To compile and store shaders in the renderer you can use the old approach of compiling your own shaders manually using LiteGL and storing them in ```renderer.shaders```: